Varun2806/AqualIntel/README.md

 - 💬 GitHub Issues: [GitHub Issues Page]
 - 🌐 LinkedIn: VarunGoyal2806

-*Note: This README is based on the information available from the AquaSentinel repository and related sources.*
+*Note: This README is based on the information available from the AquaIntel repository and related sources.*